MyGansoFriend/WaterWall/README.md

  [ ![Download](https://api.bintray.com/packages/luckylittlesparrow/WaterWall/com.luckylittlesparrow.waterwall/images/download.svg) ](https://bintray.com/luckylittlesparrow/WaterWall/com.luckylittlesparrow.waterwall/_latestVersion)

-### What is WaterWall?
-A Library that will help you with implementing list structures in your application.
+WaterWall will help you with implementing list structures in your application.
 Helpfulness is also about saving time and making your day a little bit easier, the main purpose of this library is to save time of developer on implementing again and againg the same tasks with UI lists.
 Most of the cool features you could search for before on the Internet to implement in your app are now available out of the box without putting any effort into implementing them.

 ## Add Dependency
-Download the latest AAR from [Maven Central][2] or grab via Gradle:
+Use Gradle:
 ```groovy
 implementation 'com.luckylittlesparrow:waterwall:1.0.4'
 ```